shiftsystems/shift-mon/docs/Install.md

 vsphere_password = "SECRET"
 ```
 The vsphere connection information above is saved in /etc/default/telegraf to avoid it being world readable.
-The configuration deployed by shift-mon or this WILL NOT collect metrics about each VM in VCenter to avoid running into limitations with the VCenter API.
+The configuration deployed by shiftmon or this WILL NOT collect metrics about each VM in VCenter to avoid running into limitations with the VCenter API.
 If you need to increase the amount results the VSphere API will return review [this document](https://kb.vmware.com/s/article/2107096)